 Ongoing Remote Station Technology Development:

-• The Trimble NetR9 receiver is now being deployed by UNAVCO Polar.
+• The Trimble NetR9 receiver is now being deployed by GAGE Polar.
 This receiver supports remote Iridium communications, has improved satellite tracking functionality, and good cold performance without a significant increase in power consumption.

-• UNAVCO has completed a project with Xeos Technologies to develop the next generation of polar-worthy Iridium communications hardware.
+• GAGE has completed a project with Xeos Technologies to develop the next generation of polar-worthy Iridium communications hardware.
 The XI-100 modem offers advanced thermal management, optimized single-channel Iridium SBD + RUDICS communications, TCP/IP connectivity to remote devices, with minimized power consumption.
 Prototype field demonstrations have been successful.
 Development continues and deployments are planned for Greenland and Antarctica in 2011.

 New for 2009